cdapio/sample-spark-app/README.md

    --data-binary @<path-to-wordcount-1.0.0.jar>
 ```

-> Note that the Spark application is now turned into a CDAP plugin without you doing anything that will be running within a wrapped CDAP application. ```Artifact-Extends``` header specifies the CDAP application this Spark application will be a plugin for.
+> Note that the Spark application is now turned into a CDAP plugin without doing much.
+Your Spark application will be running within a wrapped CDAP application as a Plugin. ```Artifact-Extends``` header specifies the CDAP application this Spark application will be a plugin for.

-Also, note that in the configuration above you specify the main class name that CDAP should use to invoke the your Spark application.
+Also, note that in the configuration above you specify the main class name that CDAP should use to invoke your Spark application.

 ## Step 3 - Create a CDAP application

-> Note that we haven't changed any bits of your Spark application to wrap this into CDAP.
+> Note that we haven't changed any bits of your Spark application.

 Now, we use a JSON configuration (Note you should be able to modify to use a different format, if JSON is not your favourite choice) to specify the how the application should be configured.
 Let's inspect the JSON we have for creating this application